 In the experiment Milgram devised, ordinary human beings were directed to administer electric shocks to another human being.
-That person was not actually wired, but they were asked to scream with conviction.
+That person was not actually wired, but they were asked to scream and cry out with conviction.
 The shocks administered went up to a lethal level and the participants kept obeying, even though some became distressed at the consequences of their actions.
-A person in a white coat was simply saying ‘please continue.’
+A person in a white coat simply said, ‘please continue’ and so they did.

-It is easy to watch parts of this experiment today courtesy of You Tube.
+It is easy to watch parts of this experiment today in terms of access, courtesy of You Tube.
 It is never easy to watch the experiment in terms of its discomfort factor.
 Many ordinary people rejected Milgram’s findings by saying, ‘I would never have obeyed such an order.
 Not me.’
-Milgram continued his experiments around the world, on different groups but with dismally familiar results.
+Milgram continued his experiments around the world, on different groups, with dismally familiar results.

 Milgram will always have a special place in the pit of my stomach.
 Just for starters, I think of him when I catch a glimpse of a TV show such as Funniest Home Videos.
 When I hear adults laughing at images of children suffering injuries to backs and necks, I know that Milgram was on to something unpleasant about human beings.
-When I see talent shows where cruelty and dismissal are trotted out as entertainment, I wonder what possesses any adult to put aside their own instincts and laugh at an injured child or dashed hopes, just because a studio light flashes the word LAUGH.
+When I see talent shows or reality shows where cruelty and rejection are both trotted out as entertainment, I wonder what possesses any adult to put aside their own instincts and laugh at an injured child, jungle tortures or dashed hopes, just because a studio light flashes the word LAUGH.

-In my career, to date, I’ve never had to administer electrical shocks to employees but I managed an outdoor team-building program back in the 90’s.
+In my career, to date, I’ve never had to administer electrical shocks to employees, but I once had to manage an outdoor team-building program back in the 90’s.
 I hated it.
 I learned that you could put employees in danger in the name of team-building, and precious few would object.

-We, the training crew, didn’t wear white coats.
-Instead we put people in company t-shirts and invented all sorts of team chants and slogans.
-In no time at all we had them abseiling down walls and playing games they probably hoped they’d left behind in primary school.
+The training crew did not wear white coats.
+Instead we put people in company t-shirts and invented all sorts of team chants and slogans for them.
+In no time at all we had rational people abseiling down walls and playing games they probably hoped they’d left behind in primary school.
 We had them falling backwards off platforms and hoping their new-found buddies would catch them.
 And we were on the lighter side of the equation.
 Other well-known companies had employees running over hot coals chanting ‘Yes!
 Yes!
 Yes!’ or swimming through spider-infested caves or getting lost in the wilderness.

 At the end of a week, over-tired participants made emotional declarations about their life changing experience, having been manipulated into thinking the sky was the limit.

 What message was the company sending about how it felt about its people?
 What habit or skill were we attempting to polish?
-I now think that the executive level never asked themselves these questions, but they sent a message to our department and it was loud and clear; ‘Please continue.’
+We had a clear mandate from the executives of the company.
+‘Please continue.’
 We had a backlog of people wanting to be on this course, in the sorry belief that it was good for their career prospects.